lsaravia/CriticalGlobalForest/Outline.md

 * We should define areas with different levels of degradation to apply the spatial indicators [Very difficult because is not possible to establish reliable controls]

+* The distribution of patches is continuous but the data is discretized so we discard the lowest values and start fitting patch sizes greater than 10.
+Latter we found the Xmin around 15 for the lower portion of the data.

+* If we truncate the data set in two and estimate for the lower part we will get higher power exponent than the real ones(less heavy tails), if we use the complete data set because the lower part have a more importan influence in fitting (because of the greater number of small patches) we will estimate lower power exponents than the real ones (because the tails of the two procesess are mixed)

 * We should use 2D DFT and multifractals in continuous data and fit patch size distributions in discretized data.[Not implemented]

 * Rates of growth an shrink of patches [@Manor2008a, @Manor2008]